-Key Risks Remedial Strategy Students and Staff Safety following Return to school throughout and after the pandemic lockdown.
-A comprehensive risk assessment was undertaken and updated throughout the COVID-19 outbreak for the key workers school during lockdown and the full return of all year groups and staff in the Spring and Autumn Terms in 2021.
-A risk assessment following government guidelines has been completed as the school moves away from 2020-2021 operations such as layouts of classrooms, offices and other parts of the site, year group bubbles/zones, and staggered leaving times for students.
-The school has continued extra cleaning regimes, hand sanitisers throughout the site, Perspex screens where necessary, and limited unnecessary access to parents and other visitors through virtual meetings.
-A review by NHS England confirmed these measures were sufficient to mitigate risk of transmission within school premises.
-Safeguarding of Students This risk is mitigated by a wide range of Academy Trust policies and procedures including enhanced DBS checks made on all staff and volunteers, and rigorous Health and Safety policies and procedures.
+Key Risks Remedial Strategy Safeguarding of Students This risk is mitigated by a wide range of Academy Trust policies and procedures including enhanced DBS checks made on all staff and volunteers, and rigorous Health and Safety policies and procedures.
 Safeguarding and Health and Safety are externally reviewed each year.
 During lockdown extra measures were put in place to safeguard vulnerable students.
-Stagnant government funding with increasing staff costs Focus on student recruitment to maximise pupil led income, increasing self-generated revenue and cost control, as well as implementing Integrated Curriculum led financial planning.
+Stagnant government funding with increasing staff costs and energy costs.
+Focus on student recruitment to maximise pupil led income, increasing self-generated revenue and cost control, as well as implementing Integrated Curriculum led financial planning.
 Competition from other local grammar schools Delivery of first-class education and outcomes to attract the most able students.
 Staff recruitment Membership of SCITTs to train and attract graduates into the teaching profession.
 Professional development and wellbeing strategies for staff.
 Ageing classroom estate Modernise buildings and extend classroom footprint.
-Key project for 2021-22 is to extend and re-design the Library, especially for the Sixth Form.
+Key projects for 2022-23 are to extend and re-design the Library, and to create new study spaces for the Sixth Form.
 DfE position regarding MATs Governors and SLT monitor Academy Trust status, planning for changing landscapes nationally and locally ensuring the school is in the best position to act accordingly.